Blood doping: Notable blood doping cases

 On August 23, 2012, Lance Armstrong was stripped of his seven Tour de France titles and banned for life by cycling's governing body following a report from the U.S. Anti-Doping Agency that accused him of leading a doping program during his cycling career.
 He later admitted to using banned substances including blood doping with transfusions and EPO in an interview with Oprah Winfrey on January 17, 2013.

 In June 2014, UFC fighter Chael Sonnen tested positive for EPO.
 One month later, another UFC fighter, Ali Bagautinov also tested positive for EPO.

-In February 2018, Bahraini steeplechase and 3000m steeplechase world record holder Ruth Jebet tested positive for EPO and in the 4th of March, she was suspended for 4 years.
+In February 2018, Bahraini steeplechase and 3000 m steeplechase world record holder Ruth Jebet tested positive for EPO and on 4 March 2020, she was suspended for four years.

 Adverse effects

 The simple act of increasing the number of red blood cells in blood may be associated with hyperviscosity syndrome which is characterized by increased blood viscosity and decreased cardiac output and blood flow velocity which results in the reduction of peripheral oxygen delivery.
 For instance, an overdose of EPO can thicken blood into a highly viscous and artery-clogging sludge.
 This increases the chances of heart attack, stroke, phlebitis, and pulmonary embolism, which has been seen in cases where there is too much blood reintroduced into the blood stream.
 Because blood doping increases the volume of red blood cells, it effectively introduces a condition called polycythemia, a blood disorder that has known adverse outcomes such as heart attacks or strokes.

 Blood contamination during preparation or storage is another issue.
 Contamination was seen in 1 in every 500,000 transfusions of red blood cells in 2002.
 Blood contamination can lead to sepsis or an infection that affects the whole body.

 Certain medications used to increase red blood cells can reduce liver function and lead to liver failure, pituitary problems, and increases in cholesterol levels.